Accident Lawyer

 According to bicycle accident statistics, left hook accidents constitute a small percentage of all bicycle collisions that have fatal consequences, with only around 1% of these crashes being fatal.

-Traffic laws across the U.S. generally require motorists to ensure that an intersection or the bike lane is clear before they make the turn left.
+Traffic laws generally require motorists to ensure an intersection or bike lane is clear before turning left.
+In some situations involving a right hook bicycle accident in Chicago, liability analysis may overlap with broader turning collision scenarios involving cyclists.

 Common Injuries in Left Hook Bicycle Accidents